AP-projects-4001/jan-ghahve/README.md

 - searching through messages in a chat.

-and here are some of the prictures of UI
+and here are some of the pictures of UI

 ![Chat page](images/img1.png)